 — Crowe’s Nest Farm

-We just love this 100-acre working farm that’s just a short drive to Manor, TX.
-At this farm, you’ll find hundreds of domestic farm animals including bison, llamas, cows, donkeys, longhorns, ostrich, pigs, goats, and more.
+We love this 100-acre working farm that’s just a short drive to Manor, TX.
+Head to Crowe’s Nest Farm to see hundreds of domestic farm animals, including bison, llamas, cows, donkeys, longhorns, ostrich, pigs, goats, and more.
 You can opt to take a free hay ride and watch a cow-milking demo while you’re there, too.
-You can also pack a picnic and enjoy your own lunch on the farm, though they do have limited snacks and drinks available for purchase.
+You can also pack a picnic and enjoy lunch on the farm, though they do have limited snacks and drinks available for purchase.

 Crowe’s Nest Farm is open for self-guided tours to individuals and families on Tuesdays through Saturdays (weather permitting) from 10 am – 2 pm.
 The farm is closed on Sundays and Mondays.
-Admission is $9 for adults, $8 for ages 3-12 & seniors 60+, $5 for 2-year-olds, and free for those under age 2.
-For questions, please call (512) 272-4418.
+Admission is $10 for ages 13+, $8 for ages 3-12 & seniors 60+, and free for those under age 2.
+Get more info here.

 — Pioneer Farms

 Unlike the other farms in this list, Pioneer Farms is more of a living history museum.
 It gives visitors a chance to experience life in the 1800s.
-They have historic sites, exhibits and nature trails, and small-group, self-guided tours.
-When you’re there, you can explore the grounds, and peek into old farmhouses, barns, and more.
-Admission is $8 for visitors ages 13 and over and $6 for children ages 3-12.
+They have historic sites, exhibits, and nature trails, classes, and small-group, self-guided tours.
+When you’re there, explore the grounds and peek into old farmhouses and barns.
+Admission is $10 for visitors ages 13 and over and $7 for children ages 3-12.
 Children 2 and under are free.
-Pioneer Farms is open to the public Thursdays through Sundays, 10 am to 5 pm (Last admission daily at 4 pm) Visit the Pioneer Farms website for more info.
+Pioneer Farms is open to the public Thursdays through Sundays, 10 am to 5 pm (Last admission daily at 4 pm).
+Visit the Pioneer Farms website for more info.
 Read about our experience at Pioneer Farms.

 — Sweet Eats Fruit Farm

 Sweet Eats Fruit Farm offers a great way to spend quality time with your family.
 Located in Georgetown, TX, they have seasonal fruit picking, pony rides, a hay maze, a giant petting zoo, jump pads, apple slingshots, and so much more!
-Admission is $18.95 online in advance or $23.95 at the gate and includes lots of activities.
-There is an additional fee/ticket required for seasonal Easter Egg hunts and Baby Animal Feedings.
+Admission is $22, depending on your chosen event activities, and you can get more info here.
+Each year, this farm hosts Easter Egg Hunts, Baby Animal Days, a Tulip Festival, and other seasonal celebrations.
 Sweet Eats Fruit Farm is open daily from 9 am – 6 pm, and you can stay up-to-date on all their farm activities by visiting their website or Facebook page.

 — Sweet Berry Farm

 Spring season at Sweet Berry Farms means picking tulips and strawberries.
 It’s a great day trip destination in Marble Falls.
 There’s no admission or parking fee — you just pay for the amount of produce you pick, and any individual activities you choose.
 When blooming, their Tulip Fields have a $5 admission fee.
-The best way to stay in the know about farm events is to check the Fresh News page on the Sweet Berry Farm website for up-to-date field and crop conditions before you head out.
+The best way to stay in the know is to check the Sweet Berry Farm website for up-to-date field and crop conditions before you head out.
 You can also visit their Facebook page for lots of helpful updates.

 — The Jersey Barnyard